SaharaChain/SmartContracts/README.md

 # About the project
-SaharaChain ecosystem is a set of products aimed at enabling and facilitating the blockchain technology in the middle east and north africa.
+SaharaChain ecosystem is a set of products aimed at enabling and facilitating the blockchain technology in the Middle East and North Africa.
 The details of the project can be found at https://SaharaChain.com.

 # SmartContracts
 This repository contains the prototypes of some of the smart contracts that will be used by SaharaChain ecosystem.